-ERAMET is positioned on promising markets to meet the needs of the modern world.
-Supported by its mining and metallurgical skills, the Group has extended its activities beyond the beneficiation of nickel and manganese.
-ERAMET now markets cobalt, titanium and zirconium-based products, while it is studying new activities centred on lithium.
+Eramet aims to position itself on promising markets to meet the needs of the modern world.
+Supported by its mining and metallurgical skills, the Group seeks to extend its activities beyond the beneficiation of nickel and manganese, notably in titanium and zirconium-based products but also in metals linked to the energy transition.

 Since 2014, TiZir has operated a mineral sand deposit by continuous dredging, through its subsidiary Grande Côte Opérations SA (GCO) in Senegal.
 The world’s biggest mineral dredger works on an artificial basin, moving 7km per year along a 106km strip of dunes.
 A rotary blade, immersed in the sandy water, sucks in sand 24 hours a day.
 The 2% of heavy minerals (titanium-bearing minerals – ilmenite, leucoxene and rutile- and zirconium) is then concentrated, separated and dried.
 The extracted ilmenite is sent to the Tyssedal plant in Norway, where it is turned into titanium dioxide slag and high-purity cast iron.